flutter/cocoon/dev/README.md

 }
 ```
 This file will be mainly used in [`flutter/cocoon`](https://github.com/flutter/cocoon)
-to update luci task statuses of cocoob pre-submit tests.
+to update luci task statuses of cocoon pre-submit tests.